sabuto/Avalonia-prism-dotnet-templates/readme.md

 ﻿# Avalonia Prism Templates for `dotnet new`

+This is an adapted version of [Avalonia Templates](https://github.com/AvaloniaUI/avalonia-dotnet-templates/tree/master) to be used for Avalonia Prism

+I have only tested this with .NET 7 and the Rider IDE, I would love some help testing with other runtimes and IDE's

 For more information about `dotnet new` templates see [here](https://blogs.msdn.microsoft.com/dotnet/2017/04/02/how-to-create-your-own-templates-for-dotnet-new/).

 ## Installing the templates